tomasneupauer/ntsim-fvat/docs/components.md

 ## RightShift
 - Description:
-  - Shifts given byte to the right
+  - Shifts a given byte to the right
   - MSB is set to Carry in
   - LSB is sent to Carry out
 - Inputs: